-The FDA tells states to cease use of the Johnson & Johnson vaccine over blood clot fears
+The FDA recommends pause of the Johnson & Johnson vaccine over blood clot fears

 It hasn’t been a good few weeks for COVID-19 vaccines.
 Over the last few weeks, a number of countries have drastically limited the use of the AstraZeneca vaccine due to blood clot fears in younger people.
-Now, the United States Food and Drug Administration (FDA) has announced it is recommending all states pause the administration of the Johnson & Johnson vaccine due to blood clotting issues as well.
+Now, the United States Food and Drug Administration (FDA) has announced it is recommending all states pause the administration of the Johnson & Johnson vaccine due to blood-clotting issues as well—even though the reported issues are extremely, extremely rare.

 Today FDA and @CDCgov issued a statement regarding the Johnson & Johnson #COVID19 vaccine.
 We are recommending a pause in the use of this vaccine out of an abundance of caution.